-Bit Rate: The amount of sample data that is collected per unit of time.
-This is usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), and is the result of sampling rate multiplied by the number of data bits per sample (or bit depth), plus any additional data such as tracking information.
+Bit Rate: The amount of sample data in a digital signal that is collected or streamed per unit of time.
+Usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), a dynamic media file’s bit rate is the product of multiplying the sample rate by the bit depth of the samples

 Bit Depth: The number of data bits used for each individual sample.
-The amount of bits determines the number of discrete levels possible to place a sample within.
-8-10 bit is common for video; 16-24 bit is common for audio.
+The amount of bits determines the number of discrete levels within which it is possible to place a sample.
+8 - 10 bit is common for video and 16 - 24 bit is common for audio.

 CD/DVD/BD-ROM: ROM is an abbreviation for Read Only Memory.
 It is a standard for formatting discs to store any type of computer readable data without regard to a specified structure.
 They are readable only (hence the name) unless discs are writable (RW) or erasable (RE).

-Composite Video: Composite video combines all video and synchronization information into one signal.
+Composite Video: Composite video combines all video and audio synchronization information into one signal.
 It was developed as a practical way of broadcasting video.
 It also allowed video to be transferred via a single wire, and was later adopted as a way to record video onto tape.
-Beginning with Betacam, professional videotape formats successively replaced recording composite video and instead recorded video as separate components.
-The advantage being increased quality.
+Beginning with Betacam, professional videotape formats successively replaced recording composite video and instead recorded video as separate components, allowing for superior quality.
 Consumer videotape formats continued using composite because of the great advantage of directly recording analog broadcasts and the low cost of manufacturing machines.
-Later as digital broadcasting and data recording proliferated, composite video gave way to component.
+Later as digital broadcasting and data recording proliferated, composite video gave way to component video.
 Below is a list of some of the more common composite videotape formats:

 - Video 2000